izolight/magnetico/README.md

 - enhanced configuration via enviroment variables
 - fixed a bug that prevent single torrents with just 1 file from being added
 - magneticow is working again (go variant) and has enhanced statistics
+- Docker Images for magneticod and magneticow available

 ## Features
 - Easy installation & minimal requirements: